Many of the brand and reputational risks that businesses face are like Monty Python’s take on the Spanish Inquisition — nobody expects them.

 Inevitably, their reputations took a hit.
 According to one poll, 20% of respondents said they felt less favorably about Tesco and 14% felt less favorably about Iceland.

-Few incidents tarnish a corporate reputation like an oil spill.
+Few incidents tarnish a corporate reputation like an oil spill, especially when it raises questions of environmental responsibility.

 Decades on, memories of its misconduct linger – Breaking Bad even referred to it – suggesting Exxon may not erase its reputational tarnish.